raghavio/website/content/posts/clojox_optimizations.md

 ### 1. Scanner

 The Scanner code is written in Java and the implementation is near identical as the book.
+I used some of the new Java features like `record`.
 The scanner converts the raw source code into a sequence of tokens, which are then passed to the parser.

 The tokens for the code string `var a = 10 - 20;`: